The Ohio State University Women's Glee Club

 One of the organization's main goals is to grow in sisterhood and compassion through bonding and activism.
 Members of the Women’s Glee Club are given the opportunity to participate in a variety of on- and off-campus events.
 These include the School of Music’s Halloween-themed “HalleBOOia!” concert, performing Buckeye tunes around campus on game days, caroling during the holiday season and traveling to share their music.
 Additionally, The Women’s Glee Club aims to bring awareness to marginalized groups through engagement and music.

-In the group's past, under the leadership of Dr. Hilary Apfelstadt, the Glee Club was selected to sing for state and regional conferences of the Ohio Music Education Association and the American Choral Directors Association.
+In the group's past, under the leadership of Dr. Kristina Caswell MacMullen, the Glee Club hosted the three-day summit CONCEPT:Freedom in 2015, raising awareness about human trafficking in and around central Ohio.
+Inspiration for this concept came from Rachel Lloyd’s book Girls Like Us and featured various ensembles, a film screening of Very Young Girls, and the Unchained fashion show.
+In 2018, the club presented a program focused around Nicholas Kristof and Sheryl WuDunn’s book Half the Sky, focusing on struggles that women face across the world.
+Under the direction of Dr. Hilary Apfelstadt, the Glee Club was selected to sing for state and regional conferences of the Ohio Music Education Association and the American Choral Directors Association.
 In its fourth season under the leadership of conductor Dr. Richard Schnipke and accompanist Casey L. Cook, the WGC was honored to perform for the Ohio Music Education Association's 2013 professional development conference.
 The ensemble also sang for the Ohio Choral Directors Association's annual summer conference in June 2010, and released their first CD since 2003, A Jubilant Song, in spring 2011.